 - Technical subsystems (e.g. signalling and radio systems) are only authorised installed in an infrastructure or a vehicle.
 It is the infrastructure or vehicle where the subsystem is installed which needs an authorisation to be put into service.

-- New metro or tram vehicles shall be authorised by the Swedish Transport agency before they are allowed to be put into service.
+- New metro or tram vehicles shall be authorised by the Swedish Transport agency before they are allowed to be placed on the market.

 - New or considerably modified track infrastructure for metro or tram shall be authorised before being put into service.
 There are some exceptions for minor modifications.